This is our review of the best no pull dog harness in 2022.

 - May need to try to see if it’s the correct fit

 It comes in a range of colours and sizes and the reflective trim means you and your furry friend are visible on Winter evenings or nighttime strolls.
-If you read our Ruffwear harness reviews you’ll see this company is a trusted brand and over 4000 5 stars ratings can’t be wrong.
+If you read our reviews you’ll see this company is a trusted brand and over 4000 5 stars ratings can’t be wrong.
 Definitely one of our favourites

 - Costs a bit more than some on the list

-This no pull harness has adjustable straps, so fits snugly around your dog’s body and has a front leash attachment to prevent him from pulling.
+This no pull harness has adjustable straps, so fits snugly around your dog’s body and has a front D-ring to prevent him from pulling.
 The neoprene padding keeps him comfortable on walks ideal for sensitive skinned dogs and the belly straps are a different colour making it easy to put on

 It comes in a range of sizes to fit smaller dogs and even extra-large pooches and is a lovely ocean blue colour.
-Reviews mention that it isn’t chewed proof so best to hang it out of your furry friends way after walkies.
+Reviews mention that it isn’t chew proof so best to hang it out of your furry friends way after walkies.
 All in all a fantastic product for the price.

 - Some reviews mention its a no no if your dog chews